sea-bass/pyrobosim/docs/source/usage/path_planners.rst

                 inflation_radius=self.grid_inflation_radius,
             )

-Next you need to implement the actual path planning.
+Then, you need to implement the actual path planning.
 This is done using a ``plan()`` method that accepts a start and goal pose and returns a ``Path`` object.

 .. code-block:: python